mrexclamationmark/GNU-Linux-Configuration/etc/README.md

+**dhcpcd.conf**
+change whitelist and static routers to your default gateway address

 **nftables.conf**

 This is a basic firewall configuration that only accepts packets from connections that are established within the system, connections from outside are dropped.